ForeScout-Splunk integration hopes to bring greater insight to IoT security

 “By using ForeScout and Splunk together, users can track network traffic, operational intelligence and user behavior analytics simultaneously, delivering a single source of actionable information,” he added.

 The Internet of Things is a term used to describe every-day devices, which have internet connectivity.
-This could anything from a toothbrush to a security camera to a car.
+This could be anything from a toothbrush to a security camera to a car.
 Unsecured IoT devices have become a major headache on the internet.

 In fact, last Fall the infamous Mirai malware was used to exploit unsecured devices and turn them into hacking weapons of mass destruction, leading to the attack on the Dyn domain name service.
 That attack took down large swaths of the internet for a good part of a day, including such popular sites as Twitter and Spotify.

-Even before that attack, Internet of Things security has been top of mind.
+Even before that attack, Internet of Things security had been top of mind.
 In February, President Obama released his Cybersecurity National Action Plan.
 The plan called for a Cybersecurity Assurance program to provide a minimum level of security for Internet-connect devices.

 ForeScout launched in 2000 and has raised over $121 million.
 The most recent round was $76 million last January, on a valuation of a billion dollars.Featured Image: BeeBright/Getty Images